cmaureir/progra-alma/lectures/week3/lecture9.rst

         2.5945945945945943

 #.
 The **median** of a real data set
-   is the set value that privide the same amount of lower and greater values to it.
+   is the set value that provide the same amount of lower and greater values to it.

    More rigorously,